Hi, I’m Marisa! I’m a registered dietitian nutritionist, go-to food and nutrition expert for the media, and blogger.

 Choosing a plant-forward diet

 People always ask, so I’ll tell you.
-I’m not a vegetarian, but I don’t really enjoy meat.
+I’m not vegan or vegetarian, but I don’t really enjoy meat.

 My promise to you